-- Do not squeeze or try to drain a boil yourself.
-This can lead to a spread of the infection or possibly cause a secondary infection of the boil.
+- Avoid squeezing the boil or trying to drain it yourself.
+Doing so could lead the infection to spread or possibly cause a secondary infection of the boil.

 - Place a warm, wet washcloth on the boil several times a day.